 4. Your Technical Skills Alone Won’t Do The Job

 Technical work is not the most important thing in building a business.
-If you’re a programmer, that doesn’t mean that you can build a successful software business.
+If you’re a programmer, that doesn’t mean you can build a successful software business.
 If you’re a good chef, that doesn’t mean that you can run a successful restaurant.
 You see, building a business requires a special kind of skill set.

 The very first skill you need to have to build a business is marketing.
 Marketing skills are really important since it is the thing that attracts customers.
 It doesn’t matter even if your product is the best in the world if no one knows about it.